-It looks like a lot of steps but if you do it one more times you will see that it is pretty straight forward and it should be easier.
+It looks like a lot of steps but if you do it a few more times you will see that it is pretty straight forward and will become easier.
 Imagine that in this last exercise that there was 5 or 6 percentage columns or more!
 You would simply need to repeat the nested IF() a couple more times.
 Easy!

 Hope that you appreciated this post.
 Happy nesting!